 What to see in Turin?
 Perhaps something Egyptian?
-Sounds strange but it’s true.
+Sounds strange but yes.
 After Cairo, Turin boasts the second most important Egyptian museum in the world.
-This is not necessarily because of the sheer number of artifacts but for its outstanding quality and importance.
+This isn’t only for the number of artifacts but also for their quality.
 How did so many Egyptian artifacts end up in the north of Italy?
 Well, at one point, the status of a royal family was judged by the number of Egyptian mummies in their collection.
-No wonder, the House of Savoy was so enthusiastic about gathering as many Egyptian treasures as possible.
-Turin’s Egyptian museum was created in 1833 by combining the collection of the House of Savoy with that of other museums.
-Today, having grown over the year, the museum contains a an array of priceless artefacts and displays including statues of Seti II, Sekhmet and Ramesses; a Sarcophagus of Ibi; Papyrus scripts full of hieroglyphics and more.
+No wonder, the House of Savoy was so eager about gathering as many Egyptian treasures as possible.
+The Egyptian museum was created in 1833 by combining the collection of the House of Savoy with that of other museums.

 For a long time, Turin has been a very well kept secret.
 Most tourists headed for the internationally renowned beacons of Italian culture and history the likes of Rome and Florence.
 The world only realized what it’s been missing when this elegant city with royal past hosted the Winter Olympic games of 2006.
 Since then, the city kept growing and improving its infrastructure, creating a lush royal oasis of the north.